gufeiyan1215/learngit/readme.txt

-Get is a version control system.
+Get is distrubuted version control system.
 Git is free software.